Toorongo Falls Reserve

-The Toorongo Falls Reserve protects two waterfalls on the Toorongo River and the Little Toorongo River in Gippsland, Victoria, Australia.
+The Toorongo Falls Reserve protects two waterfalls, Amphitheatre Falls on the Toorongo River and Toorongo Falls on the Little Toorongo River, including the confluence of those two rivers, in West Gippsland, Victoria, Australia.
 It is located approximately 6 km north-east of the town of Noojee, approximately 100 km east of Melbourne.

 Flora and fauna

 The Reserve is home to wet forest types, including mountain grey gum, mountain ash, manna gum, blackwood and Austral mulberry.
 A variety of ferns thrive in the damp conditions including the necklace fern, soft tree fern, and the long fork-fern.

 Animals found in the reserve include common and mountain brushtail possum, ringtail possum, sugar glider, and a variety of bats.
 Red-bellied black snakes are commonly found during warmer periods.

 Waterfalls

 Walking tracks

 The reserve contains two bush walking tracks, which total 2.22 kilometres, taking a loop around the two waterfalls, and allowing the visitors to take the wide range of native experiences the area has to offer.